-12. GENERAL PROCUREMENT STANDARDS (§ 200.317-.327)
+13. General Procurement Standards (§ 200.317-.327)

-States.
-A State must follow the same policies and procedures that are used for procurements with non-federal funds.
+States and Tribal Entity Recipients.
+A State or Indian Tribe must follow the same policies and procedures that you use for procurements with non-federal funds.
 If such policies and procedures do not exist, then you must follow the procurement standards in § 200.318 through .327.
-In addition to your own policies and procedures, States must also comply with the procurement standards in § 200.321 through .323, and .327.
+In addition to your own policies and procedures, States or Indian Tribes must also comply with the procurement standards in § 200.321 through .323, and .327.

-Regional Arts Organizations and Non-State Subrecipients.
-RAOs and subrecipients must follow the procurement standards in § 200.318 through .327.
+All Other Recipients.
+All other recipients and subrecipients must follow the procurement standards in § 200.318 through .327.